Rethinking Technology Stack Selection with AI Coding Proficiency: Background Related Work

-Technology stack selection has long been treated as a multi-criteria decision problem that balances factors such as functional suitability, cost, etc. Architecture evaluation methods, such as the architecture tradeoff analysis method (ATAM), reason about trade-offs and risks across quality attributes (e.g., performance) to guide architectural choices~\cite{kazman2000atam,bass2021software,kazman2001quantifying}.
-Multi-criteria decision-making methods (e.g., analytic hierarchy process) turn qualitative preferences into quantitative rankings of candidate technologies~\cite{golden1989analytic,tzeng2011multiple}.
-Standards-based quality models provide a vocabulary and structure for assessing maintainability, reliability, and other product qualities used for selection and governance~\cite{iso25010}.
-Together, these methods support structured comparisons among competing technologies.
+Technology stack selection involves choosing a suitable combination of languages, frameworks, and third-party libraries to meet software requirements, which is a foundational phase of the software development lifecycle~\cite{bourque2002guide,bass2021software}.
+Technology selection, as a crucial component within this process, focuses on identifying the most suitable technology from functionally similar alternatives for a given task scenario~\cite{larios2020selecting,li2022exploring}.
+The technology selection has long been treated as a multi-criteria decision process in which teams balance functional suitability, quality attributes, and cost under real-world constraints.
+Researchers have proposed diverse methods like architecture evaluation methods (e.g., ATAM)~\cite{kazman2000atam,bass2021software,kazman2001quantifying}, multi-criteria decision-making methods~\cite{golden1989analytic,tzeng2011multiple}, and standards-based quality models~\cite{iso25024} that systematically balance quality attributes such as maintainability and reliability.

-However, in the LLM era, software development has shifted from direct developer involvement to a collaborative effort between LLMs and developers (\autoref{fig:bg_newparadigm}).
-While traditional approaches comprehensively evaluate the intrinsic attributes of technologies, in the era of AI-assisted development, they overlook an important dimension, namely, whether the LLM can proficiently use the target technology to produce high-quality outputs.
-To address this blind spot, we introduce a new complementary perspective for technology stack selection, namely \textit{AI coding proficiency}, which evaluates whether a technology can be effectively used by LLMs to produce high-quality code snippets~\cite{xia2019practitioners,rojpaisarnkit2024towards}.
-Our study aims to study and analyze AI coding proficiency across different technologies on different LLMs, establishing its significance as a critical new dimension for the technology selection framework in the LLM era.
+However, as software development shifts toward collaboration between LLM-driven AI tools and developers (as mentioned in~\autoref{sec:intro}), traditional approaches that only evaluate intrinsic attributes of technologies, overlooking whether the LLM can proficiently use the target technology to produce high-quality outputs.
+To address this blind spot, we introduce \textit{AI coding proficiency} as a complementary perspective for technology selection, evaluating whether a technology can be effectively used by LLMs to produce high-quality code snippets~\cite{xia2019practitioners,rojpaisarnkit2024towards}.
+Our study evaluates AI coding proficiency across different technologies and LLMs, revealing its significance as a new dimension for technology selection in the LLM era.